Camp Lazlo: DVD releases

 Prior to Camp Lazlo's premiere on Cartoon Network, a Press Kit for the show was given away as a promotional item, containing fact sheets on the show and a DVD with four episodes (2 half-hour episodes): "Gone Fishin' (Sort of) / Beans Are from Mars" and "Parasitic Pal / It's No Picnic".
-This item is now only available through a second-hand market.
+This release is since discontinued and is only available through a second-hand market.

 On July 18, 2007, Madman Entertainment of Australia released a set of two DVDs encoded for Region 4 of season one episodes.
-No further information is available about a Region 1 release or additional seasons.
+No further information is available about a Region 1 release or additional seasons since then.

 Two episodes have also appeared on Cartoon Network-themed DVDs.
 "Hello Dolly" appeared on the Cartoon Network Fridays – Volume 1 DVD, released on September 19, 2006.
 "Snow Beans", a winter-themed episode of the show, was released on the Cartoon Network Christmas: Volume Three DVD on October 3, 2006.

+The special "Where's Lazlo," received a "For Your Consideration" release for its Emmy nomination containing a glowstick and a DVD containing the episode.
+This DVD is rare as it was only available for Emmy members, and is also only available at a second-hand market.